Agent Harness Engineering: Why Architecture Matters More Than the Model

 Error Recovery

-Intercepting failed tool calls, implementing retry logic.
-Git-based rollbacks allow the agent to revert faulty changes.
+Catching failed tool calls and applying retry logic.
+Git-based rollbacks let the agent undo faulty changes.

 Tool Selection

-Which tools are available to the agent and how their interfaces are designed.
-Princeton research on Agent-Computer Interfaces shows: every tool should perform exactly one action.
+Which tools the agent has access to and how their interfaces are designed.
+Princeton's research on agent-computer interfaces is clear: every tool should perform exactly one action.

 Context Management

 What enters the context window and which eviction strategies apply.
-Server-side compaction, selective context injection, and incremental progress instead of overloading.
+Server-side compaction, selective context injection, and incremental progress instead of overload.

 Platforms at a Glance

-Three approaches show how differently multi-agent orchestration is implemented today.
+Three approaches show just how differently multi-agent orchestration is being implemented today.

 Factory AI: Agent-Native Software Development